Luxurious Scented Soy Candles

 Envelop your family & friends only with the healthy atmosphere of soy candles candles and will infuse your rooms with evocative and beautifully natural couture perfume.

-Choosing The Right Fragrance In Soy Candles ?
+Choosing The Right Fragrance In Natural Soy Candles?

-Be creative and set a different fragrance tone in every room of your home.
+Enjoy being creative and settting a different fragrance tone in every room of your home.

 Our soy waxes are infused with natural and pure perfume oils.
 When lit, PAIRFUM candles will slowly release their fragrance to permeate your home with a sophisticated fragrance, a warming atmosphere for many pleasurable hours.